Idle Time

 What is idle time?

 That being said, no business can run at 100% efficiency.
 Some level of idle time is inevitable.
-The goal of every manager should only be to minimize idle time, not to eliminate it.
+The goal of every manager should be to minimize idle time, not to eliminate it.
 Eliminating idle time is close to impossible and might only be considered for closed, highly-automated systems.

 Checklist for Creating a Preventive Maintenance Plan